m4ycon/nestjs-examples/nestjs-template/README.md

 ### jest-mock-extended

-This lib we use to help on mocking classes, it's very useful when you have a lot of dependencies and you don't want to mock all of them one by one.
+[jest-mock-extended](https://github.com/marchaos/jest-mock-extended) is useful to help on mocking classes, it's very useful when you have a lot of dependencies and you don't want to mock all of them one by one.
 To install it:

 ```bash
 $ pnpm add jest-mock-extended -D